*Kóryos: Support and criticism

+Cultural reconstruction

 Rite of passage

-The kóryos were composed of adolescent males (presumably from 12–13 up to 18–19 years of age), usually coming from prominent families and initiated together into manhood as an age-class cohort.
+In documented Indo-European cultures used to reconstruct the Männerbund concept, the war bands were generally composed of adolescent males, usually coming from prominent families and initiated together into manhood as an age-class cohort.
 After undergoing painful trials to enter the group, they were sent away to live as landless warriors in the wild for a number of years, within a group ranging from two to twelve members.
 The young males went without possession other than their weapons, living on the edges of their host society.

-Social behaviour normally forbidden, such as stealing, raiding, or sexually assaulting women, were therefore tolerated amongst kóryos members, as long as the malevolent acts were not directed at the host society.
-Their activities were seasonal, and they lived with their home community for a part of the year.Their life was centred on military duties, hunting wild animals and pillaging settlements on one side; and on the recitation of heroic poetry telling the deeds of past heroes and cattle theft legends on the other side.
-A tradition of epic poetry celebrating heroic and violent warriors conquering loot and territories (which were portrayed as possessions the gods wanted them to have) probably participated in the validation of violence among the kóryos.
+Social behaviour normally forbidden, such as stealing, raiding, or sexually assaulting women, were therefore tolerated amongst Männerbund members, as long as the malevolent acts were not directed at the host society.
+Their activities were seasonal, and they lived with their home community for a part of the year.
+Their life was centered on military duties, hunting wild animals and pillaging settlements on one side; and on the recitation of heroic poetry telling the deeds of past heroes and cattle theft legends on the other side.

+A tradition of epic poetry celebrating heroic and violent warriors conquering loot and territories, which were portrayed as possessions the gods wanted them to have, probably participated in the validation of violence among the Männerbund.
 The leader of the band, the *koryonos, was determined with a game of dice, and the result accepted as the gods' choice.
 The other members pledged to die for him, and to kill for him.
 He was regarded as their master in the rite of passage, but also as their 'employer' since the young warriors served as his bodyguards and protectors.